 Language proficiency is a mandatory requirement for most Canadian permanent residence pathways.
-Under the Immigration and Refugee Protection Regulations (IRPR), applicants must demonstrate ability in English or French using a designated test approved by IRCC.
-Results are converted to Canadian Language Benchmarks (CLB) for English or Niveaux de compétence linguistique canadiens (NCLC) for French — a standardized scale used across all immigration programs.
+Under the Immigration and Refugee Protection Regulations (IRPR), applicants generally must demonstrate ability in English or French using a designated test from a testing organization approved by Immigration, Refugees and Citizenship Canada (IRCC).
+Results are converted to Canadian Language Benchmarks (CLB) for English or Niveaux de compétence linguistique canadiens (NCLC) for French, a standardized scale used across immigration programs.
+The short answer for most applicants: you take an approved test (English: IELTS General Training, CELPIP-General, or PTE Core; French: TEF Canada or TCF Canada), your raw scores are mapped to a CLB/NCLC level in each of the four abilities, and your program checks whether those levels meet its minimum.
 This guide explains each accepted test, how scores convert to CLB/NCLC levels, and what minimums apply to major pathways.
+Tests, fees, and equivalency charts change, so always confirm the current details on canada.ca before you book or apply.

 Explore Your Immigration Profile